In the spring semester of the 2021/2022 academic year, the EXPERIENCE INFORMATICS course will also start.

 IMPORTANT: This modules requires 3-4 students to work together on a global challenge set by themselves, so it will need to be completed only by the end of the course!

 Introducing useful apps and resources for education both on the web or on mobiles and their alternatives.
 An easy way to create apps.
-Ideas to use in education, example projects and good practices.
+Ideas on how to use it in education, example projects and good practices.

 Introducing the basics of block programming using Scratch environment.
-Ideas to use in educational settings, example projects, good practices.
+Ideas on hoe to use it in educational settings, example projects, good practices.

 Types of animations, methods of development.
-Ideas to use in educational settings, example projects, good practices.
+Ideas on how to use it in educational settings, example projects, good practices.

 Introducing the basics of robotics and practical use.
-Ideas to use in educational settings, example projects, good practices. .
+Ideas on how to use it in educational settings, example projects, good practices. .

 Introducing QR experience and its use in education.
 Structure of QR codes and how they can be modified creatively.
-Ideas to use in educational settings, example projects, good practices.
+Ideas on hoe to use it in educational settings, example projects, good practices.

-Introducing the methodological basics of physical extensions for measuring and calculation. .Ideas to use in educational settings, example projects, good practices.
+Introducing the methodological basics of physical extensions for measuring and calculation. .Ideas on how to use it in educational settings, example projects, good practices.

 Introducing AR experience and its use in education.
 Types and alternatives of AR experiences.
 Use of AR with different media elements.
-Ideas to use in educational settings, example projects, good practices.
+Ideas on hoe to use it in educational settings, example projects, good practices.

 |Micro:bits in education

 Introducing micro:bits and their use through block programming.
-Ideas to use in educational settings, example projects, good practices.
+Ideas on how to use it in educational settings, example projects, good practices.

 Introducing VR experience and its use in education.
 Types, resources, technology and alternatives for AR experiences.
-Ideas to use in educational settings, example projects, good practices.
+Ideas on how to use it in educational settings, example projects, good practices.

 |Developing mobile apps

 Developing mobile applications through an easy environment.
-Ideas to use in educational settings, example projects, good practices.
+Ideas on how to use it in educational settings, example projects, good practices.

 Color coding indicates: COMPULSORY modules, application use, or coding need within modules.